lupyuen/lupyuen.github.io/src/romfs.md

 }
 ```

-They'll make __System Calls__ to NuttX Kernel, for printing and quitting...
+They'll make System Calls to __NuttX Kernel__, for printing and quitting...

 TODO